mono-ball/MonoBall/docs/modding/getting-started.md

 # Modding Getting Started Guide

-Welcome to PokeSharp modding!
+Welcome to MonoBall Framework modding!
 This guide will help you create your first mod using the ScriptBase API and event-driven architecture.

 ## Table of Contents